 What happens: People come across the incorrect page, incorrect hours, or outdated reviews.

-Why it matters: The duplicates that are created have an adverse effect on each other, and together they lower the overall rankings.
+Why it matters: The created duplicates adversely affect one another, and together they lower the overall rankings.

 Every issue here is a consequence of an initial tiny error – and that is followed by lesser visibility, weaker reputation, and fewer conversions.